FLOOD, Alice Hanford

 Frances Alice Hanford-Flood

-Frances Alice (Hanford-) Flood, was born in Kilkenny Farmley, Leinster, Ireland in June 1856, daughter of William Hanford-Flood (c.1809-3 May 1892) and his wife Frances Hanford (27 July 1823-21 February 1875) who married on 18 November 1847.
-William Lloyd took the name of Flood in 1839 and on 4 June 1861 of Hanford-Flood, young Frances was a sister to Mary Frances Hervey.
-In 1881 she was living with her father at Wollas Hall, Pershore, Worcestershire.
+Frances Alice (Hanford-) Flood, was born in Kilkenny Farmley, Leinster, Ireland in June 1856, daughter of William Hanford-Flood (c.1809-3 May 1892) and his wife Frances Hanford (27 July 1823-21 February 1875), only daughter of Charles Edward Hanford (1781-1854) of Wollas Hall, Worcestershire who married at Eckington, Derbyshire on 18 November 1847.
+William Lloyd had taken the name of Flood in 1839 and on 4 June 1861 of Hanford-Flood, young Frances was a sister to Mary Frances Hervey.
+Knonw as Alice, in 1881 she was living with her father at Wollas Hall, Pershore, Worcestershire.
 Alice exhibited at the Cheltenham Fine Art Society's exhibition in 1899, a watercolour 'On Shakespeare's Avon'.
-In 1901, a 44-year-old spinster, living at 16 Queens Road, Paddington, London and as Miss A. H. Flood of Thurston, Suffolk, she exhibited a watercolour at the third Suffolk Art and Aid Association exhibition held at The Athenaeum, Bury St Edmund's on 23 October 1908.
+In 1901, Frances was a 44-year-old spinster, living at 16 Queens Road, Paddington, London and as Miss A. H. Flood of Thurston, Suffolk, she exhibited a watercolour at the third Suffolk Art and Aid Association exhibition held at The Athenaeum, Bury St Edmund's on 23 October 1908.
 In 1911, a 55-year-old, living at Thurston Cottage, Bury St Edmund's, Suffolk, the home of her brother-in-law Col. Constantine William Rodney Hervey.
 Alice Hanford Flood died at 103 Thun Strasse, Berne, Switzerland on 15 September 1918.